 Water used in heating systems must meet the chemical values in the Drinking Water Ordinance [Germany].
 If well water or similar is used, check its suitability before filling the system.
 Prevent excessive scale build-up (calcium carbonate) on the heating surfaces.
-For heating systems with operating temperatures up to 100 °C, the Directive VDI 2035 sheet 1 "Prevention of damage in water heating installations - Scale formation in domestic hot water supply installations and water heating installations" applies [in Germany; check local regulations] with the following standard values.
-For further information, see the annotations to Directive VDI 2035.
+For heating systems with operating temperatures up to 100 °C, VDI Directive 2035 sheet 1 "Prevention of damage in hot water heating systems - scaling in DHW and hot water heating systems" applies [in Germany] with the following standard values.
+Please see the explanations in VDI Directive 2035 for further information

-Total heating output in kW > 600
+Total output in kW > 600

-Total of alkaline earths mol/m < 0.02
+Total of alkaline earths mol/m 3 < 0.02

 Total hardness in °dH < 0.11